-- (xxviii) The design of all outdoor furniture, including style and materials, is to be approved by Council. - (xxix) The furniture used must be aesthetically pleasing and involve a colour scheme and materials that are both practical and serviceable and in keeping with its surrounding area and shop front. - (xxx) The furniture used shall be suitable to the weather conditions, and will be, therefore, waterproof, able to withstand long periods of exposure to sunlight and of sufficient weight to cope with windy weather. - (xxxi) No advertisement or advertising structure shall be placed upon outdoor furniture or the area subject to licence, without specific approval of Council.

-- (xxxii) All outdoor furniture shall be maintained at all times in a physically sound state and be able to sustain frequent use to prevent damage and movement to ensure public safety. - (xxxiii) The outdoor furniture shall only be used during normal trading hours and be capable of being easily removed and stored within the business after closing time. - (xxxiv) Umbrellas shall be securely anchored and not have sharp protrusions. - (xxxv) All landscape material and containers shall be approved by Council.
+- (h) The design of all outdoor furniture, including style and materials, is to be approved by Council. - (i) The furniture used must be aesthetically pleasing and involve a colour scheme and materials that are both practical and serviceable and in keeping with its surrounding area and shop front. - (j) The furniture used shall be suitable to the weather conditions, and will be, therefore, waterproof, able to withstand long periods of exposure to sunlight and of sufficient weight to cope with windy weather. - (k) No advertisement or advertising structure shall be placed upon outdoor furniture or the area subject to licence, without specific approval of Council. - (I) All outdoor furniture shall be maintained at all times in a physically sound state and be able to sustain frequent use to prevent damage and movement to ensure public safety. - (m) The outdoor furniture shall only be used during normal trading hours and be capable of being easily removed and stored within the business after closing time. - (n) Umbrellas shall be securely anchored and not have sharp protrusions. - (o) All landscape material and containers shall be approved by Council.
 Council will assess all material and containers on their merits, except that containers will not be approved if they are less than 450mm high and 300mm diameter or 300mm x 300mm and are to be a plain finish.
-Council prefers pots with natural earthen colour finishes (terra-cotta, sandstone etc). - (xxxvi) Removable barriers, bollards, and the like shall be approved by Council and will be assessed by Council on their merits.
+Council prefers pots with natural earthen colour finishes (terra-cotta, sandstone etc).